Poisson suspensions and Sushis: Introduction

 \section{Introduction}

 Central to probability theory are Gaussian and Poisson distributions.
-In ergodic theory, they both play a singular role through canonical constructions we briefly recall: \begin{itemize} \item Starting from a symmetric Borel measure $\sigma$ on $\mathbb{T}$, there exists a unique centered stationary real-valued Gaussian process $\left\{ X_{n}\right\} _{n\in\mathbb{Z}}$ whose coordinates admit $\sigma$ as spectral measure, that is
+In ergodic theory, they both play a particular role through canonical constructions we briefly recall: \begin{itemize} \item Starting from a positive and finite symmetric Borel measure $\sigma$ on $\mathbb{T}$, there exists a unique centered stationary real-valued Gaussian process $\left\{ X_{n}\right\} _{n\in\mathbb{Z}}$ whose coordinates admit $\sigma$ as spectral measure, that is

 \item Starting from a $\sigma$-finite dynamical system $\left(X,\mathcal{A},\mu,T\right)$, we can build the Poisson suspension $\left(X^{*},\mathcal{A}^{*},\mu^{*},T_{*}\right)$, which is the canonical space $\left(X^{*},\mathcal{A}^{*},\mu^{*}\right)$ of the Poisson point process of intensity $\mu$, enriched by the transformation